 Mild cognitive impairment (MCI) is related to Alzheimer's disease, the most common type of dementia.
 MCI causes a slight but noticeable decline in mental abilities, such as memory and thinking.
-It is estimated that 1 in 3 Australians over the age of 70 have MCI:
+It is estimated one in three Australians over the age of 70 have MCI:

 - People with MCI have a higher risk of getting dementia

 - There are no effective treatments for MCI.

 This study involves a 12 week clinical trial of Sailuotong (SLT), a standardised herbal medicine formula, for people with MCI.
 If you have problems with your memory, or a diagnosis of MCI, please read on: